Bucket

 Three core features emerged to rebuild group connection.

-Building on our research, we created early concept sketches, storyboards, and interaction diagrams, eventually narrowing down our ideas into several core design requirements: support for interest-based profiles, shared planning through “bucket lists,” and context-aware exploration, to include a proprietary GPS feature and location-based COVID safety protocols.
+Building on research, we created concept sketches, storyboards, and interaction diagrams, narrowing ideas into core requirements: interest-based profiles, shared "bucket lists," context-aware exploration with GPS features, and location-based COVID safety protocols.

 Information Architecture